What’s the average pay for a speech–language pathologist?

 - We work in a variety of settings with different pay norms, including schools, hospitals, private practice, and industry.

-Job listing websites and the Bureau of Labor Statistics (BLS) collapse all this data together to find SLP pay “norms.”
-ONLY ASHA correctly these factors out, but their data set is so small that it doesn’t include relevant regional differences.
+Job listing websites, sites like Salary.com, and the Bureau of Labor Statistics (BLS) all collapse this data together to find SLP pay “norms.”
+ONLY ASHA correctly adjusts, but their dataset is too small to be useful for regional differences.
 To emphasize the issues:

 - You CANNOT assume all SLPs work full-time, 12 months per year, and are paid for a full 40 hour workweek, where all hours are paid the same.
 BLS data does this.